hfwalvir/EXCEL-Portfolio-Projects/README.md

 **Dashboard via Google Sheets**
 In this project, I utilized Google Sheets to design an interactive and user-friendly dashboard.
 The project highlights my proficiency in leveraging Google Sheets’ features to create real-time, collaborative dashboards that effectively visualize key metrics and trends, facilitating data-driven decision-making in a cloud-based environment.

+**Credit Risk Probability Prediction using Monte Carlo Simulation and NORMDIST** This project presents an approach to predicting credit risk probability through Monte Carlo simulation, incorporating key financial metrics such as recovery rates and Loss Given Default (LGD).
+The Monte Carlo simulation is employed to model the uncertainty and variability inherent in credit risk assessment, allowing for the generation of numerous possible outcomes.
+The NORMDIST function is utilized to estimate the probability of default (PD) by calculating the cumulative distribution of returns.
+By simulating various scenarios, this model provides a robust framework for understanding and quantifying credit risk, offering valuable insights for financial analysts, risk managers, and other stakeholders in the financial services industry.

 **Certifications Completed :**
 AI-Powered Excel: Mastering Built-In Automation Features ,
 Excel: Tips and Tricks (2018),